jakemorrissey/T03Group15/README.md

 *TO DOWNLOAD AND PLAY THE GAME:

+1) make sure Java IDE 1.8, eclipse, and JavaFX is installed.

+2) From inside eclipse, right click on the package explorer to create a new Java project.

--make sure Java1.8, eclipse, and JavaFX is installed.
-Create a new Java Project (name can be whatever you like)
+ (Right click in package explorer -> New -> new Java Project (name can be whatever you like))

--download all files from the folder RunnerFinal/src/... available through the main page of this repository.
+2) download all files from the folder RunnerFinal/src/... available through the main page of this repository.

--set up your Java Project as follows (hyphens (-) indicate package. **NAMES MUST BE EXACT**, asterisks (*) indicate files (these will be imported from the folder downloaded from this github repository)) :
+3) Set up your Java Project by importing the project folder from this gitHub.
+Create three packages in the Java Project (right click on the project name in package explorer -> new -> package) named "application", "main", and "view". **PACKAGE NAMES ARE CASE SENSITIVE**.
+Inside the "view" package, create another package called "resources".
+Inside the new "resources" package, create two additional packages named "characters" and "enemies".
+Create an additional "resources" package inside the "model" package"

+4) Import the correct files into each package as shown below.

 **IF THERE IS ANY CONFUSION, REFER TO THE SETUP OF FOLDERS(PACKAGES) AND FILES OF THE SOURCE FOLDER FOUND IN THIS GITHUB**

-  -src/

     -application

       *Main.java

     -model